myungbeans/blueprince-mcp/README.md

     **Requirements:**
     - The folder name must be specified (cannot be root directory)
     - Google Drive permissions include: view, list, edit, create directories, download files
-    - All authentication data is stored locally on your machine
+    - All authentication data is stored locally on your machine.
+See our [Privacy Policy](privacy-policy.html) for more details on data handling

 4.  **Review `config.yaml`:**
     The setup utility updates `config.yaml` with the `obsidian_vault_path`.
 You can review this file and adjust other settings like `server.host` or `server.port` if needed.